 to start or resume an order

 ~600 seeds/g.
 Indispensable culinary herb, in cultivation for more than 3,000 years.
-By far our most popular herb, the various kinds selling over 13,500 packets in 2016.
+By far our most popular herb, the various kinds selling more than 11,000 packets in 2020.

 Culture: Direct seed when soil warms in late spring or transplant after danger of frost in well-drained moderately rich soil.
 Young seedlings will damp off if heavily watered during cool cloudy weather.
 Water sparingly at first.
 Use row covers to enhance early season vigor and speed maturity.
 Thin to 8–12", top mature plants to induce branching and increase total yield.
 Harvest before plants blossom.
-Absolutely intolerant of frost, damaged by temperatures in the 30s.
+Annual, absolutely intolerant of frost, damaged by temperatures in the mid-30s.